saadkhan29/lesson-w05d01-rails-muse-one-to-many/rails-active-record-intro-artist-model-step1.md

 ### Migrations and Schema

-Rails and Postgresql are separate entities that live in different locations on your computer.
+Rails and MySQL are separate entities that live in different locations on your computer.

 Our `schema.rb` file represents the current state of our database.
 It's a way to see what our database looks like under the hood (tables, fields, datatypes).